mlc-mlapis/docs/src/documentation/overview/projects-and-services-structure.md

 All services inside such a project share a [dedicated private network](/documentation/routing/routing-between-project-services.html) and can see and reference [environment variables](/documentation/environment-variables/how-to-access.html) from other services.

 Each project has a free unique [IPv6 address](/documentation/routing/unique-ipv4-ipv6-addresses.html) assigned and optionally an [IPv4 address](/documentation/overview/pricing.html#project-add-ons) applied as a paid add-on.
 You can then either set up public access through [domains](/documentation/routing/using-your-domain.html) and point your DNS records to the assigned IP addresses, or set up direct access to the service through the IP by [opening public ports](/documentation/routing/access-through-ip-and-firewall.html).
-A built-in [firewall](/documentation/routing/access-through-ip-and-firewall.html) can manage the direct access by defining a list of allowed and denied IP addresses for each open public port.
+A built-in optional [firewall](/documentation/routing/access-through-ip-and-firewall.html) can manage the direct access by defining a list of allowed and denied IP addresses for each open public port.

 ![Zerops Project](./images/Project-Collapsed-iKBase.png "Zerops Project in a collapsed form")